- Last Online1 hour ago

 ...

-just weird decisions in this manga.
-Okay, at the start it establishes that there are only 100 sweets users because they only gave out 100 candies that gave people the sweets powers.
+100 sweets users because they only gave out 100 candies that gave people the sweets powers.
 This causes me so many questions right off the bat: How did they destroy such a large portion of Japan, and then like...why did everyone just collectively leave it?
-Nobody going to try to fix what happened at all with the destruction?
+Nobody is going to try to fix what happened at all with the destruction?
 No?
 Okay.
 Why did so many of these sweets users immediately decide to be evil?
 Not even one of them went "Hmm I could help the homeless" or ANYTHING?
 No?
-I mean I guess that's not totally unrealistic, honestly...but them almost all outright becoming criminals?
+I mean I guess that's not totally unrealistic, honestly...but almost all of them outright becoming criminals?
 How is there an entire army dedicated to capturing these 100 people-of which some of said 100 WORK FOR THE ARMY-and they can't capture them all?
 100 isn't really that high of a number.
 A few of these questions are answered, most aren't.
 The ones that are answered are in such an unsatisfying way.
 The story also continues to have problems like this with almost every plot point that's brought up.
-(Also, I feel like "100 candies" is kind of way to similar to devil fruits from One Piece, but that may just be me)
+(Also, I feel like "100 candies" is kind of way too similar to devil fruits from One Piece, but that may just be me) On top of this, the series has a pretty rough start where it fails to get into its groove for a while, and by the time it does it's clearly too late and it's already been set on its way to be axed.

 The characterization of the characters is pretty loosey goosey and not that interesting.
 A lot of them don't really have a solid personality beyond their single basic motivation (if they even have that), so they come off as very one-note and almost oddly gimmicky.
 A character even makes fun of another one at one point by saying that "your only attribute is that you're really serious" like the writer knows they've written slop and they just shrugged and went for it anyway.